FrontierPsychiatrist/node-spotify/README.md

 Requirements
 ------------
 You need a spotify premium account to build or use node-spotify.
 This is a requirement for using libspotify, sorry.
+You also need an appkey that comes with a premium account (https://developer.spotify.com/technologies/libspotify/#application-keys).

 Dependencies
 ------------